superestos/berkeley_graphics_Rasterizer/README.md

 * Rasterize the triangle by using the sampling methods described in class.
 * For each pixel, please perform the point-in-triangle tests with a sample point in the center of the pixel, not the corner.
 The coordinates of your sample should be equal to an integer point plus (.5,.5).
 * In Part 2 you will implement sub-pixel supersampling, but here you should just sample once per pixel and call the `fill_pixel()` helper function.
 Follow the example in the `rasterize_point` function in the starter code.
 * To receive full credit, your implementation should assume that a sample on the boundary of the triangle is to be drawn.
 You are encouraged but not required to implement the OpenGL edge rules for samples lying exactly on an edge.
+Do make sure that none of your edges are left un-rasterized.
 * Your implementation should be at least as efficient as sampling only within the bounding box of the triangle (not simply every pixel in the framebuffer).
 * Your code should draw the triangle regardless of the winding order of the vertices (i.e. clockwise or counter-clockwise).
 Check `svg/basic/test6.svg`.